chenjhr88/Spotify_Song_Suggestion_System/README.md

 Code files can be found in the `src/` directory and the main method can be found within the `maim/` directory.
 To run the code:

-To build and run (make sure you are in the Docker container):
+To build and run the code (make sure you are in and running the Docker container):
 1. `mkdir build`
 2. `cd build`
 3. `cmake ..`